 The article points out, however, that many people are not changing their corporate structures to the C corporation.
 Rather, it’s new startups and businesses taking advantage of these tax law changes.

-If you are thinking of starting a business or already started your business and want to make sure you’ve chosen the best corporate form, give me a call and we can sit down to discuss the process and what documents would be best tailored for your company – (877) AMAYERS.
+If you are thinking of starting a business or already started your business and want to make sure you’ve chosen the best corporate form, let's set up a Legal Strategy Session to discuss the process and what documents would be best tailored for your company.